These freeze well, and are as good for babies (leave out the chilli!) as they are for party snacks, picnics or lunch boxes.

 Sweat the onion over a low heat in a frying pan until soft.
 Add the garlic, chilli, cumin and paprika, turn the heat up a little and cook for a couple of minutes more.

-Throw everything except the flour and raisins (except if making for very young babies, then whizz the raisins so they’re not a choking hazard) into a food processor, season with pepper (and salt if they won’t be eaten by babies) and whizz until smooth.
-Scrape out into a bowl and mix with the flour and raisins.
+Throw everything except the flour into a food processor, season with pepper (and salt if they won’t be eaten by babies) and whizz until smooth.
+Scrape out into a bowl and mix with the flour.

 With well-floured hands, roll heaped tablespoons of the mixture into balls and flatten slightly.
 Place them on the baking tray and bake for 20 minutes, turning half way through, or fry for 3 or 4 minutes each side until golden brown.